UltraMessaging/um_troubleshoot/README.md

 to perform some simple troubleshooting using monitoring data and a packet capture.

-**RECOMMENDATION**

-> Informatica recommends that UM-based applications and daemons configure [Automatic Monitoring](https://ultramessaging.github.io/currdoc/doc/Operations/monitoring.html#automaticmonitoring).
+Informatica recommends that UM-based applications and daemons configure [Automatic Monitoring](https://ultramessaging.github.io/currdoc/doc/Operations/monitoring.html#automaticmonitoring).
->
-> Informatica also recommends the use of an "always-on" packet capture appliance, like [Pico's Corvil](https://www.pico.net/corvil-analytics/corvil-classic/).
+Informatica also recommends the use of an "always-on" packet capture appliance, like [Pico's Corvil](https://www.pico.net/corvil-analytics/corvil-classic/).

 Although this example was somewhat contrived to demonstrate techniques, all of the issues here have also been found in real life with customers.
+Looks for

 For a deeper explanation of enabling automatic monitoring, see the repository [mon_demo](https://github.com/UltraMessaging/mon_demo).